RonaldAllanRivera/httrack-clone/README.md

 3. Optionally enable Preview (faster, minimal assets) and/or Ignore SSL.
 4. Click Download.
 The UI shows status, progress, elapsed/ETA, and per-asset rows.
 5. After completion, `content.php` is generated automatically using your Product Name and CTA link placeholders.
+6. Use the "Copy Errors" button to copy a consolidated error list for quick sharing.

 ## Output
 - `index.html` – Raw HTML of the starting URL (exact server response).